-3 years full-time
+3 years full-time (plus optional placement year)

 Whether it’s the global implications of the Euro crisis, fluctuations in employment or even the price of milk in the supermarket, economics is the driving force.

 Many of our lecturers are recognised for their ‘internationally excellent’ research into economics and its application to the real world.
 This research-led approach will give you a valuable insight into the ways in which financial decisions affect individuals, businesses and societies on a local and global level.